Best Women’s Hiking Shoes of 2025/26

 What’s a Good Price To Pay For Hiking Shoes?

-All the shoes on our list range from about $100 to $200; in this price range, you can get a sturdy, dependable pair of shoes that should last you a handful of years (depending on how much they’re worn).
+In this price range, you can expect to get a sturdy, dependable pair of shoes that should last you a handful of years (depending on how much they’re worn).
 An all-leather shoe will typically outlast a leather-synthetic hybrid, but it’ll cost a little more.
 If you’re planning on hiking only a few times a season, $100-ish will do it for a good pair, especially if you find the best prices on models.

 If you’re going to be putting in the miles year after year, it’s worth spending the extra money for a more durable pair to ensure your shoes won’t need replacing after one season.

 Close-up of the toe cap part of the shoe on our top 4 winners.
 This is a part of the hiking shoe that provides protection for your feet.
-The best toe cap for you depends on how you hike, where you hike, and how the shoe fits on your foot
+The best toe cap for you depends on how you hike, where you hike, and how the shoe fits on your foot.

 Close-up of the toe cap part of the shoe on our top 4 winners.
 This is a part of the hiking shoe that provides protection for your feet.
 The best toe cap for you depends on how you hike, where you hike, and how the shoe fits on your foot.
 Photo by Steve Redmond.